 Studies by Memon (2011) on sugarcane insects in three sites showed no similarity in diversity indices, aligning with our findings of non-uniform diversity values over two years.
 Panzer and Schwartz (1998) proposed that plant species richness explains nearly 49% of insect species variance, a pattern also observed in the present study, where untreated walnut orchards exhibited a diverse pest community.
 This study’s diversity indices for species richness, diversity, and evenness closely mirrored those found by Reddy and Moos (2015) in mango orchards.
 Our findings showed a decrease in Shannon diversity with reduced pest abundance, similar to Aslam's (2009) study on moth richness and evenness in Peshawar, Pakistan.
 Management practices, as noted by Khan and Alam (2007), significantly shape diversity indices of pests and predators.
 Rahman et al. (2004) also concluded that pest and natural enemy abundance are linked to the host's growth stage, with microhabitat shifts driving variations in diversity, abundance, and species richness (Turner & Pharo, 2005).

 Abbas et al. (2014) observed that seasonal variations affect micro-invertebrate abundance and diversity, consistent with this study's findings of fluctuating Lepidopteran pest populations across seasons.
 Their presence was confined to a few months, reflecting a seasonal diapause (Kuntee, 2000).
 Similar findings by Amber et al. (2015) indicated high Lepidopteran species richness in March and April, with Shannon diversity index values of 2.47 and 2.40, respectively.
 Pest life cycles varied slightly among districts, possibly due to temperature, which can alter insect lifespans, as shown by Regniere et al. (2012).
 Additionally, L. obfuscata was less abundant or absent at multiple sites compared to C. odata and E. musculana, supporting findings by Lindroth et al. (1990) that walnut foliage contains juglone, a toxin inhibiting L. dispar feeding and contributing to low diversity values.
 Environmental factors such as seasonal variations in relative humidity and rainfall influence pest diversity, as pests favour hosts with abundant food (Sharma et al., 2006).
 Furthermore, differences in pest populations across seasons or years are often due to microclimatic changes, which enable pests to exhibit physiological adaptations to temperature and humidity (Sudhikumar et al., 2005).
+Add a map representing the 3 surveyed blocks for better understanding.
+Provide some representative photo of collection site /habitat across all three sleceted study sites

 CONCLUSION This study provides a first-hand look into the diversity of insect pests affecting apple and apricot orchards in the unique cold-arid climate of Leh district, Ladakh.
 By surveying three distinct blocks, Leh, Saspol, and Khaltsi, over two growing seasons, we were able to identify key patterns in pest species richness, diversity, and evenness.
 The results clearly show that pest populations vary not just in numbers, but also in how evenly they're distributed across locations.
 Among the three sites, Leh consistently showed higher diversity and richness, while Khaltsi had fewer species and greater dominance by specific pests.
 These differences are likely influenced by local factors such as altitude, temperature fluctuations, host plant availability, and minimal pesticide use.
 The relatively high diversity in orchards suggests a stable and potentially resilient ecosystem, but also highlights the need for careful monitoring.
 Overall, our findings stress the importance of region-specific studies to better understand pest behaviour in such challenging environments.
 This baseline information can guide the development of more effective, locally adapted pest management strategies.
 Going forward, regular surveys and more in-depth ecological studies will be essential for promoting sustainable fruit production in this fragile Himalayan ecosystem.